-5 33.
-Section 86 of the principal Act is hereby amended- (a) by the substitution for subsection (1) of the following subsection: "(1) Subject to the provisions of subsections (2) [and], (3) and (4), the laws set out in the Schedule are hereby repealed to the extent set out in the third column thereof."; and (b) by the addition of the following subsections: 10 "(4) Any person who, immediately before the commencement of section 33(b) of the Attorneys Amendment Act, 2014, was admitted and entitled to practise as a practitioner in terms of any of the laws repealed by section 35 of that Act continues to be so entitled under this Act, provided that the person complies with all the other requirements of this 15 Act.
-(5) A degree at any university in the former Republics of Transkei, Bophuthatswana, Venda and Ciskei, which has been designated in terms of section 2(1)(aB), will be acknowledged for purposes of articles of clerkship referred to in section 4A(b)(ii) and admission as attorney 20 referred to in 15(1)(b)(iii): Provided that all requirements for such degree must be completed within five years after the date of coming into operation of section 33(b) of the Attorneys Amendment Act, 2014, or within such period as an Act of Parliament which in future rationalises the legal profession, may determine: Provided further that all other 25 requirements of this Act for entering into articles of clerkship or admission as an attorney have been met.
-(6) A person who, on the date of coming into operation of section 33(b)of the Attorneys Amendment Act, 2014, has obtained a degree referred to in subsection (5), must enter into articles of clerkship within three years 30 after the date of coming into operation of the said section 33(b) or within such period as an Act of Parliament which in future rationalises the legal profession, may determine.".
+- 33. Section 86 of the principal Act is hereby amended- - (a) by the substitution for subsection (1) of the following subsection:

+- "(1) Subject to the provisions of subsections (2) [and], (3) and (4), the laws set out in the Schedule are hereby repealed to the extent set out in the third column thereof."; and - (b) by the addition of the following subsections: - "(4) Any person who, immediately before the commencement of section 33(b) of the Attorneys Amendment Act, 2014, was admitted and entitled to practise as a practitioner in terms of any of the laws repealed by section 35 of that Act continues to be so entitled under this Act, provided that the person complies with all the other requirements of this Act. - (5) Despite the provisions of section 15(1)(b)(ivA), any person who, in terms of the Attorneys, Notaries and Conveyancers Act, 1984 (Act 29 of 1984) (Bophuthatswana), was, immediately before the commencement of section 33(b) of the Attorneys Amendment Act, 2014, entitled to be admitted and enrolled as an attorney, continues to be so entitled: Provided that all other requirements of this Act for admission and enrolment as an attorney have been met. - (6) A degree at any university in the former Republics of Transkei, Bophuthatswana, Venda and Ciskei, which has been designated in terms of section 2(1)(aB), will be acknowledged for purposes of articles of clerkship referred to in section 4A(b)(ii) and admission as attorney referred to in 15(1)(b)(iii): Provided that all other requirements of this Act for entering into articles of clerkship or admission as an attorney have been met.

 Insertion of section 86A in Act 53 of 1979

-34. The following section is hereby inserted in the principal Act after section 86: 35
+34. The following section is hereby inserted in the principal Act after section 86: